 Making the Pie Filling (30 minutes + 20 hours chilling time)

-- In the bowl of a stand mixer, beat the cream cheese until smooth, then scrape down the sides of the bowl.
-On medium-high speed, beat in the sweetened condensed milk until smooth.
+- Place the cream cheese in the bowl of a stand mixer and beat with the paddle attachment until smooth, then scrape down the sides of the bowl.
+Beat in the sweetened condensed milk on medium-high speed until smooth.

 - Add the peppermint extract and a drop of red food coloring, then blend until well mixed.
 Add more red food coloring to get the desired shade of pink.